dmihai/rpi-timelapse/README.md

 DSLR camera intervalometer for time lapse photography using Raspberry Pi.
 The plan is to run this in the field, so an usb external battery and a hotspot capable wi-fi dongle are required.
 You can connect multiple cameras to a single Raspberry Pi unit each through its own USB cable.

-I recommend to follow this article: http://raspberry-at-home.com/hotspot-wifi-access-point/ for setting up the access point on Raspberry Pi (also read the first comment by thomas).
+I recommend to follow this article: http://raspberry-at-home.com/hotspot-wifi-access-point/ for setting up the access point (also read the first comment by thomas).
+The interface can be accessed from any mobile device connected to the RPi hotspot by pointing a browser to RPi ip address on port 80 (ex: http://192.134.3.1).

 Features
 --------